-Prior to the COVID-19 pandemic, the Assistant/Associate Dean of Osteopathic Integration provided lectures and workshops at KYCOM's clinical training sites.
-KYCOM has consistently required an OPP/OMT clinical rotation which was also disrupted by the pandemic.
-However, an online version of the rotation was developed which involves reading modules, quizzes, generation of exam questions, and weekly article reviews related to topics from the week.
-In addition, there are interactive virtual discussions twice per week to discuss the assigned modules and to review osteopathic principles and techniques that apply to the clinical topic.
+The Associate Dean of Osteopathic Integration provides lectures and workshops at KYCOM's clinical training sites.
+Additionally, KYCOM requires an OPP/OMT clinical rotation and there are interactive virtual discussions twice per week to discuss the assigned modules and to review osteopathic principles and techniques that apply to the clinical topic.
 Students are required to log ten (10) patient visits in which they participated in providing OMT.
-This provided students with maximum flexibility for meeting this requirement.
-Students unable to fulfill the ten (10) hour requirement were permitted to see patients at a temporary campus clinic.